The stages of type 1 diabetes

 Type 1 diabetes starts before you have any symptoms

 T1D is an autoimmune condition where the immune system mistakenly attacks the beta cells in the pancreas.
-These cells are responsible for producing insulin, a hormone essential for regulating blood sugar levels.
+These cells are responsible for producing insulin, a hormone essential for regulating blood glucose levels.
 The immune attack results in the gradual loss of beta cells or impacts their function so people with established T1D can no longer produce their own insulin.
-This means that people with T1D need to inject insulin to control their blood sugar levels for life.
+This means that people with T1D need to inject insulin to control their blood glucose levels for life.

 We previously thought that T1D starts shortly before (or when) people show the 4T symptoms: thirst, toilet (frequent urination), thinness and tiredness.
 But decades of research have discovered that there are several detectable changes in people before these symptoms develop.
 These changes can occur months or even years before diagnosis typically occurs.